16EAGLE/getSpatialData/README.md

 #### Sentinel

 * `getSentinel_query()` – querys the Copernicus Open Access Hubs for Sentinel-1, -2 and -3 data and returns a data frame containing the found records (rows) and their attributes (columns).
-* `getSentinel_preview()` – uses the output of `getSentinel_query()` to preview (quick-look) a user-selected, individual dataset even before downloading it.
+* `getSentinel_preview()` – uses the output of `getSentinel_query()` to preview (quick-look) a user-selected record even before downloading it.
 By default, the preview is displayed corner-georeferenced in a map viewer in relation to the session AOI.
 * `getSentinel_data()` – uses the output of `getSentinel_query()` to download Sentinel data.

 #### Landsat

 * `getLandsat_names()` – obtains available Landsat product names from USGS Earth Explorer, which can be optionally used with getLandsat_query() to narrow the search.
 * `getLandsat_query()` – querys USGS Earth Explorer for Landsat data and returns a data frame containing the found records (rows) and their attributes (columns).
-* `getLandsat_preview()` – uses the output of `getLandsat_query()` to preview (quick-look) a user-selected, individual dataset.
+* `getLandsat_preview()` – uses the output of `getLandsat_query()` to preview (quick-look) a user-selected record.
 By default, the preview is displayed corner-georeferenced in a map viewer in relation to the session AOI.
 * `getLandsat_data()` – uses the output of getLandsat_query() to order and download Landsat data.
-  * supports order (on-demand processing) and download of higher-level products (all Landsat datasets), e.g. top-of-atmosphere (TOA), surface reflectance (SR) or different indices, from USGS-EROS ESPA.
+  * supports order (on-demand processing) and download of higher-level products (all Landsat products), e.g. top-of-atmosphere (TOA), surface reflectance (SR) or different indices, from USGS-EROS ESPA.
   * supports direct download of Level-1 products (Landsat-8 only) via Amazon Web Services (AWS).
-  * will support direct download of Level-1 products (all Landsat datasets) via USGS EarthExplorer (requires a USGS user profile with machine-to-machine download permission)
+  * will support direct download of Level-1 products (all Landsat products) via USGS EarthExplorer (requires a USGS user profile with machine-to-machine download permission)

 #### MODIS
 * `getMODIS_names()` – obtains available MODIS product names from USGS Earth Explorer, which can be optionally used with getMODIS_query() to narrow the search.
-* `getMODIS_query()` – querys USGS Earth Explorer for MODIS data and returns a data frame containing the found datasets (rows) and their attributes (columns).
+* `getMODIS_query()` – querys USGS Earth Explorer for MODIS data and returns a data frame containing the found records (rows) and their attributes (columns).
+* `getMODIS_preview()` – uses the output of `getMODIS_query()` to preview (quick-look) a user-selected record.
+By default, the preview is displayed corner-georeferenced in a map viewer in relation to the session AOI.
 * `getMODIS_data()` – uses the output of getMODIS_query() to order and download MODIS data from LAADS.